n3rada/IAT-Address-Locator/README.md

 # IAT-Address-Locator
 A pykd module to locate specific function addresses within the Windows Import Address Table (IAT) in WinDbg.
-Useful when you want to bypass DEP and build ROP chain using Win32API skeleton such as `VirtualAlloc`.
+Useful when you want to bypass DEP and build ROP chain using Win32 API skeleton such as `VirtualAlloc`.

 ## Usage
 To start, ensure `pykd.dll` is located in `C:\Program Files\Windows Kits\10\Debuggers\x86\winext` (path may vary depending on OS and WinDbg version).